heidefinnischen/resolutionary/README.md

 <br><br>

 <h2> Info </h2>
 Resolutionary is a simple app that basically calculates the logical resolution of the UI.
 On high resolution displays your scaling is likely to be something like 150%, 225%, or even higher.
-This means that while your display resolution might be 3840x2160 (or 4K) the content is scaled at 150% to be comfortable for viewing, which means your effective screen real estate is like a 2560x1440 display.
+This means that while your display resolution might be 3840x2160 (or 4K) the content is scaled at 150% to be comfortable for viewing, which means your effective screen real estate is like on a 2560x1440 display.
 You can enter any arbitrary resolution and scale starting at 100% and over, which helps especially with GNOME fractional scaling steps in 25% increments.
 <br><br><br>

 <h2> Made for the GNOME environment </h2>